-The Board of Directors is responsible for:

-- Defining the company's strategic objectives as well as its overall corporate plan; - Approval, upon proposal from the Senior Leadership Team the annual consolidated accounts of the company and the appropriation of results, the group's medium-term business plan, the consolidated annual budget of the company and the management report to be submitted to the meeting of shareholders; and - Approval of major investments and responsible vis-à-vis shareholders and third parties for the management of the company, which it delegates to the Senior Leadership Team (SLT) in accordance with the company's internal regulations.
+The Board of Directors is responsible for defining the company's strategic objectives as well as its overall corporate plan.
+The Board approves, upon proposal from the Executive Committee, the annual consolidated accounts of the company and the appropriation of results, the group's medium-term business plan, the consolidated annual budget of the company and the management report to be submitted to the meeting of shareholders.
+It also approves major investments and is responsible vis-à-vis shareholders and third parties for the management of the company, which it delegates to the Executive Committee in accordance with the company's internal regulations.